ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 - Issue `<axis number>SC<jog speed>\r\n` with the jog speed you just looked up
 - Reconnect the IOC and check that homes now work appropriately.

+Note that the creep speed for the PM600 at least is limited to 800 steps per second.
+We cater for this in the motor record and set it to the `HVEL` value if lower than 800 and otherwise set it to 800.

 ## Office McLennan Settings

 The office McLennan need the following: